Liber Gomorrhianus: Controversy

-It caused a great stir and aroused not a little enmity against its author.
-Pope Leo IX, who had at first praised the work, was persuaded that it was exaggerated.
-He praised Damian's motivation in advocating chastity and condemning vice and told him that Damian's own exemplary life did more to teach appropriate conduct than any words.
+Pope Leo IX praised Damian's motivation in advocating chastity and condemning vice and told him that Damian's own exemplary life did more to teach appropriate conduct than any words.
 He softened the suggestions for decisive action against offending clerics made by the author and excluded from the ranks of clergy only those who had offended repeatedly and over a long period of time.
 However, this interpretation is open to dispute as Leo also directed that the penitential be revised to reflect a stricter treatment.